mcmenaminadrian/riscyforth/README.md

 **ABORT**		    End Forth program - also **ABORT"** (expanded to ABORTCOMM) - abort with message

+**EXECUTE**		    Execute the code the word address of which is top of the stack

 _Compiling code_

 **COLON**		    Enter compiler mode (: is recognised and explanded to COLON)